gauthierdb/Scientific-Project/README.md

 # Scientific-Project

+%% EDIT 19/05 %%

+A Final TO DO-list has been added

 1.Open the To_do folder and follow instructions in the readme file there

 2.Meeting reports of 7, 14 and 28 March are missing.
 Please upload them in the reports folder